ivangtorre/multifrac/README.md

 ### CITE

-* Torre, I. G., & Tarquis, A. M. (2020).
-MULTIFRAC: An ImageJ plugin for multifractal and multiscale characterization of 2D and 3D stack images.
+* Torre, I.G., Heck R.J. & Tarquis, A.M.
+(2020).
+MULTIFRAC: An ImageJ plugin for multiscale characterization of 2D and 3D stack images.

 Classes have developed during several projects and more information could be found in: